For patients - an overview

-In 1903, Dr. Finsen was awarded a Nobel Prize for his use of blue light.
+In 1903, Dr. Finsen was awarded a Nobel Prize for his uses for red and blue light.
 He found blue light to stimulate nerves.

-PhotoMed’s Vari-Chrome® Pro gives the the full range of wavelengths to the physician.
-Critically, the Pro includes all wavelengths with no missing wavelengths.
-Does your body need one, two, or a sequence of wavelengths to resume its normal functions?
+PhotoMed’s Vari-Chrome® Pro lets the physician select from the full range of wavelengths, a few at a time.
+Critically, the Pro has no missing wavelengths.
+Does your body need 1, 2, or a sequence of wavelengths to resume its normal functions?

 Could PhotoMed’s therapy help me?

 You would have to try it to find out.
-Beyond disappointment, nothing happens in 2 of 3 cases of treatment-resistant pain.
+Beyond disappointment, nothing happens in 2 of 3 cases of “nothing-worked” pain.